HKdigital/hkdigital-jsdevtool/README.md

 Follow the instructions on `https://nodejs.org/`

 ### rsync
 Rsync is used by the devtool to copy files and therefore must be installed on your system.
-On most `linux like` systems this is already the case.
+On most `linux like` systems rsync is usually installed or can be installed via the standard package managers.
+For windows, your best guess might be to install the `Windows Subsystem for Linux`, please use a search engine for more info.
+Getting rsync installed on Windows is painful.
+We'll try to remove the dependency from the devtool in next versions.

 ### n
 The nodejs version manager `n` is also recommended so you can test your NodeJs scripts against different NodeJs versions.